lrichter2/ELK-Stack-Project/README/README.md

 This document contains the following details:

-1.Description of the topology
+1. Description of the topology
-2.Access Policies
+2. Access Policies
-3.ELK Configuration
+3. ELK Configuration
-4.Beats in Use
+4. Beats in Use
-5.Machines Being Monitored
+5. Machines Being Monitored
-6.How to Use the Ansible Build
+6. How to Use the Ansible Build

 **Description of the Topology**